Margaret Holmes: Biography

 Margaret Holmes was born into a wealthy Sydney family on 24 January 1909, the eldest of five children, and grew up in Wahroonga.
+Her parents were Irene Victoria Read and Dr William Henry Read.
+Her mother volunteered her life for good causes and she had met her husband while both of them were workers at the Sydney Medical Mission.
+Her father had served in Egypt and her mother was a strong supporter of Australia conscripting men to fight in the first world war.

-She attended The Women's College, University of Sydney, where she was the first female student to have a car, and studied medicine.
+Holmes attended The Women's College, University of Sydney, where she was the first female student to have a car, and studied medicine.
 While at university, Holmes became involved with the Christian Student Movement and identified with Christian pacifism.
 She graduated with a Bachelor of Science and in 1933 married a doctor, T. A. G. (Tag) Holmes, instead of becoming one.

 Margaret and Tag Holmes built a home in Military Road, Mosman, a suburb on Sydney's Lower North Shore, where T. A. G. Holmes had his medical practice and they raised six children.
 At the beginning of World War II, the Holmeses established the "50-50 Club", a weekly social evening where "new Australians" could get to know the locals and better integrate into their new society.

 In 1959, Holmes made a trip to attend the congress of the Women's International League for Peace and Freedom in Stockholm; she had come to know of this women's peace organisation in 1940 through articles in The Peacemaker written by Eleanor Moore.
 As there was no Sydney branch of WILPF at that time, she joined as an international member.
 She founded the NSW Branch when she returned from the congress.
 Her trip included travelling to Austria for an IFOR conference, to Russia (where she delivered smuggled bibles to the Moscow Baptist Church) and to India (at the invitation of Sushila Nayar, whom she had met at the WILPF congress).

 In the 1960s during the Vietnam War, Holmes' activism became most public.
 She led demonstrations including the walk-out and was a regular campaigner in downtown Sydney, participating in prayer vigils, candlelight vigils, public meetings and leaflet distribution.
 During this time she also became active in campaigning for Aboriginal rights and nuclear disarmament.
 Her biography, Margaret Holmes: The Life and Times of an Australian Peace Campaigner, written by Michelle Cavanagh, was published in 2006.
 Her life has also been documented in various oral histories and other material, some of which is held by the Australian War Memorial.